- About Us

 Dual Language Immersion Program

-St. Philomene School is pleased to offer Dual Language Immersion for the 2021-2022 school year for Transitional Kindergarten through Third grade in both English and Spanish.
+St. Philomene School is pleased to offer Dual Language Immersion for the 2022-2023 school year for Transitional Kindergarten through Fourth grade in both English and Spanish.

-An additional grade will be added yearly, ie, 2022-2023 Fourth grade will be Dual Language Immersion and so on.
+An additional grade will be added yearly, ie, 2023-2024 Fifth grade will be Dual Language Immersion and so on.

 In addition, by learning two languages (English and Spanish) at an early age, studies show that our students are more likely to master both languages.
 The benefits of Dual Language Immersion are for both native English and Spanish speakers alike.
 Dual Language Immersion prepares students for the 21st century world.